augustobecker/Libft/README.md

   Its repository is available at https://github.com/42School/norminette.

+   In addition to the Norm, the subject have other requirements, which are:

+    It is forbidden to declare global variables.

+    Using the command libtool to create your library is forbidden.

+    Your Makefile must compile with the flags -Wall, -Wextra and -Werror.

 <h2 align="center" id="how-does-it-work"> How does it work? </h2>

 The functioning of the library can be explained just by breaking down the Makefile.
 The library functions are all coded in .c files.